The common "rattle-can" spray paint they sell at the local Home Center or Auto Parts store

 linear sequence and angle the nozzle slightly so you tend to spray towards the new area and away from

 the previous area.
-If you do end up dulling the edge of the previous area a little, don't go back and
+If you do end up dulling the edge of the previous area a little, don't

 re-spray that area because you'll probably trigger runs and sags.
 Instead, just move on because you